KsLimon/P_Alpha/Spacy_Task1/README.md

 *Brade FOOD*

 ## NOTE
-All data, model, processing and train method are collected from many different source of online.
+All data, model, processing and train method are collected from many different sources of online.